steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 \newpage

-#Chapter 1: Media, Populism and Japan - A Theoretical Framework
+#Chapter 1: Media, Populism and Japan

 ##Populism: a theoretical framework